Connor88888/exp-net-fundamentals-2025-Q2/notes/Week2_notes.md

 We can also use wireshark to start a live capture with a filter set before it captures. (eg. you can set the filter to icmp to start the capture to only capture ping packets)

 ## NAT Basics notes

+NAT: Network Address Translation

+Origanally invented to preserve the amuont of IPv4 addresses in use.

+This is how your public facing IPv4 address is generated.

+NAT obscures your local network since all of your devices would share the same public facing IP.
+(Not a form of security)

+Static NAT is a 1:1 mapping of a source and destination.
+It will also assis in directing traffic between local ip addresses opperating on serperate netwroks.

+NAT Pool is used direct traffic between multiple ISP's.
+When traffic is sent NAT pool it can use a pool of IP's to chose for translation.
+Used to extend the amount of possabilites of the NAT device.
+In cases of cloud useage it is use to also produce multiple public IP's.
+Used in large enterprise scnarios.

+PAT/NAT Overload used port address transalation to track connections.
+Translates all internated addresses to 1 public IP.
+Most commonly used for home internet.

+Tim then went to the CML lab and reviewed current NAT directions on the router.

+reviewed access list to determine what ip is being NAT'd to tell the router not to NAT the private network.

+used packet capture to view a ping packet before and after it passes through the NAT.

+He then switched to WireShark to review an ICPM packet capture.

+His ping is double NAT'd since it is doing NAT in the CML router and then sending the traffic through his actual home router.

 ## Load Balancer Overview Notes

 ## Recerse Proxy notes

 ## Forward Proxy

 ## HA Proxy Notes